As You Get Older, You Realize Some Battles Aren’t Worth Fighting

 One example of youthful mistakes we make is that we fall in love with the first person we see and they blow us away.

-During this stage of our life, we act in this way because we only have one goal: to become integrated in a community, or in other words, to fit in.
+During this stage of our life, we act in this way because we only have one goal: to become integrated into a community.
+Or in other words, to fit in.

-This is exactly what teens do, who take their first steps in life by seeking validation from other people.
-This includes listening to what others say and following what other people do.
+Young people may take their first steps in life by seeking validation from other people.
+This includes listening to what others say and following what they do.

 However, as we get older, things change.
 There comes a day where we become selective when choosing friends or battles to fight—very selective.
 In other words, we know exactly what we want and who we don’t want in our life.